 Q: If I fly a model aircraft or drone, do I have to register with the FAA?

-A: No. On May 19, 2017, a federal appellate court overturned the FAA registration requirement for recreational R/C pilots.
-Drones flown for commercial purposes must still be registered with the FAA and pilots must pass a qualification test.
+A: On May 19, 2017, a federal appellate court overturned the FAA registration requirement for AMA members.
+AMA members do need to follow the AMA's safety rules to be exempt from the FAA registration.
+Non-AMA members must register on-line with the FAA.
+Drones flown for commercial purposes must be registered with the FAA and pilots must pass a qualification test.

 Q: If I'm flying in my own yard and below 400 feet, can I can fly my drone anytime I want to?

 A: Not necessarily.
 Drones are prohibited from flying within a 5 mile radius of an airport even on private property unless you notify the airport control tower or operator prior to flying.

 Q: I'm more the 5 miles from an airport.
 Can I fly anytime I want to?